rev-kchilds/Project1/README.md

 * Remember the logical progression of our java applications.
 We tend to go from the main method, to the controller layer, to the service layer, to the DAO (aka repository) layer.
 There are exceptions to this rule of thumb, but in general it's a good rule to follow, and the skeleton is structured accordingly.

-* I (Ben) can only teach you so much -- This project will require you to do a bit of self study (For instance, learning about how enums work.
+* I (Kevin) can only teach you so much -- This project will require you to do a bit of self study (For instance, learning about how enums work.
 They aren't that scary I promise).
 Your BEST resource when self studying besides google is each other.
 You're in teams for a reason!
 This is a great opportunity to figure out how to articulate your problems to others and help others with their own problems.
 Web dev is not an introverted role...

 * When creating your applications, the diagrams above are simply suggestions for best practice...
 There are easier and harder ways to implement the same thing.
 For instance: